 - Open Internet Explorer.

-- Press the Alt key to see the File, Edit, View options and click View.
+- Press the Alt key to see the File, Edit, and View options and then click View.

 - Under Toolbars, check or uncheck Command bar to enable or disable the Command bar.